 Moria suggested that the teacher should make a sign with her hand that indicates the students to stop making noise.

-5th and 6th-graders in "Osishkin" School in Ramat Ha'Sharon
+5th and 6th-Graders in the Ussishkin School in Ramat HaSharon

-Following the tour, the students came up with many ideas for ventures, wrote them down, illustrated those using drawings and sketches and presented them to their fellow classmates.
+Following the tour, the students came up with many ideas for ventures, wrote them down, illustrated those using drawings and sketches.
+They then presented them to their classmates.

-The students were asked to write pros and cons of each idea (positive and negative reasons) for each idea.
+The students were asked to write the pros and cons of each idea (positive and negative reasons).

-The students were asked to write for every idea what resources are needed and what needs to be done to realize it.
+The students were asked to write for every idea the resources needed and what needs to be done to realize it.

-The teacher had his own venture idea: In the play yard, the students noticed an abandoned book for children.
+The teacher had her venture idea: In the play yard, the students noticed an abandoned book for children.

-The students discussed that kids love when stories are read to them, but usually the parents and/or the babysitters do not bring books with them.
+The students discussed that kids love when stories are read to them, but usually, the parents or the babysitters do not bring books with them to the garden.

-This is when the idea of a public library in play grounds was born.
+This was when the idea of a public library in playgrounds was born.

-Ideas of students in sixth-grade at A. D. Gordon school in Kfar Saba
+Ideas of Students in Sixth-Grade at the A. D. Gordon School in Kfar Saba

 Since the academic year 2016-17, A. D. Gordon school has been an incubator for entrepreneurship.

-Even in the first year of entrepreneurship studies for students in fifth and sixth-grade, with the help of the Entrepreneurship for Kids Program, the children have raised ideas for initiatives, have tested if they have already been realized or not, checked how capable they are bringing them to life, and prepared business plans and models for the initiatives.
+Students in fifth and sixth-grade, with the help of the entrepreneurship curriculum for kids, raised ideas for initiatives, tested if they have already been realized or not, checked how capable they are bringing them to life, and prepared business plans and models for the initiatives.

 Galit Zamler was invited to the school in order to observe the outcomes and assist the students in progressing to the next stage with their entrepreneurial ideas.

 A microwave that adds seasoning to food.
-The idea came from the feeling that food does not always come out spiced properly.
+The idea came from the feeling that food does not always come out appropriately spiced.

-The young entrepreneurs Eliran, Tamir, Omri and Ben created a business plan to realize the idea and presented it to the class.
+The children Eliran, Tamir, Omri, and Ben, created a business plan to realize the idea and presented it to the class.

 Ladder-Shelf - A removable ladder that allows you to reach high cabinets

-The young entrepreneurs Itay, Ariel, Barak and Rotem explained the benefits in their solution: easy to store, very efficient to access the high spots of the cabinet, a safe and simple replacement for people who climb on furniture or an unstable chair to reach the high shelves.
+The young entrepreneurs Itay, Ariel, Barak, and Rotem, explained the benefits of their solution: easy to store, very efficient to access the high spots of the cabinet, a safe and simple replacement for people who climb on furniture or an unstable chair to reach high shelves.

 An anti-slip, protective shoe sole.